-Instead, our interpretation is that the conventional view that students induced to enroll by fee elimination are negatively selected does not hold in our context.
+Analyzing the heterogeneity of these results, we find that average test scores in more rural districts decline in response to the policy, consistent with a tradeoff between access and learning.
+Yet such a tradeoff does not hold in other results where we would also expect to find it.
+For instance, we do not find reductions in average scores in districts with lower initial secondary enrollment, in which the influx of new students was greatest; nor among girls compared to boys, despite the program's targeting of girls for increased access to schooling.
+Our interpretation is that any negative selection induced by fee elimination was not sufficient to reduce learning on average.
 In The Gambia, completing high school is rare, particularly for girls.
 Taking the high school exit exam is a considerable accomplishment in this context, and those who remain enrolled long enough to do so were likely among the stronger students in earlier grades.
 Among the set of students in all grades who benefitted from the scholarship program, those who remained in school long enough to sit the exam are more likely to be positively selected, relative to both scholarship beneficiaries and the average student.